Media contacts

 The Botanical Garden contains thousands of native and desert-adapted plants.
 More than 400 mature trees and plants were transplanted to the Preserve, especially to the Botanical Garden.
 Some of these were 20 years old and over 30 feet tall.
 Many plants on display are native to the Mojave.
 These were grown from seed collected in the Las Vegas Valley, making the plants genetically true and well adapted to the climate.
 Almost all the native cacti and Yucca species were salvaged from local lands that were being developed for residential or commercial use.

-Key features:- Gardens Classroom – Visitors of all ages can learn in our weekend classes.
-Topics include nature and the world around them, gardening, living in harmony with the desert, and more.
-The Gardens Classroom is a truly green building, with rammed-earth walls, passive cooling towers and solar-generated power.
+- Gardens Classroom – Visitors of all ages can learn in our weekend classes.
+Topics include gardening, living in harmony with the desert, and best irrigation practices.
+The Gardens Classroom is part of a truly Green Building with rammed-earth walls, passive cooling towers and solar-generated power.

 - Butterfly Habitat – This seasonal exhibit located in the south end of the Botanical Garden is filled with hundreds of butterflies.
 It gives guests the opportunity to witness the dance between free-flying butterflies and the plants that sustain them.
 Open 10 a.m. - 3 p.m. daily, when weather allows, in the fall and spring.

-- Teaching Garden – 10,000-square-feet of edible landscape and pollinator attracting plants instruct children and educators about growing food in the desert through workshops, classes and tours.
+- Teaching Garden – 10,000-square-feet of edible landscape and pollinator-attracting plants provide opportunities for children and educators to learn about growing food in the desert through workshops, classes and tours.

 - Enabling Garden – This garden demonstrates options for people who have physical challenges.
 It features a vertical wall garden, shallow-pan gardening, raised beds, and specialty tools.